anaclumos/extracranial/docs/Interests/Tools for Thought.md

 -  _Meet the evolution of docs.
 Simple.
 Familiar.
 But built to adapt to your team’s needs.
 Coda brings all your words, data, and teamwork into one powerful doc._ - [Coda | Everything evolves, the evolution of documents.](https://coda.io/)
 - Miro
 - [mmhmm | Everything video for everywhere teams](https://www.mmhmm.app/home)
+- [Zotero | Your personal research assistant](https://www.zotero.org/) Research assistant, classifying sources and research information.
+People say it is good for annotating on PDFs.
+- [Scrivener | Literature & Latte](https://www.literatureandlatte.com/scrivener/overview) Scrivener is the go-to app for writers of all kinds, used every day by best-selling novelists, screenwriters, non-fiction writers, students, academics, lawyers, journalists, translators and more.
+Scrivener won't tell you how to write—it simply provides everything you need to start writing and keep writing

 ## Classic Blogging Services